makrai/notes/jing-2505-melt-emo-multimod-llm.md

         arXiv:2505.24493 [cs.AI]

 * speech emotion recognition (SER) advanced significantly with deep learning,
-* annotation remains a major hurdle.
+* annotation remains a major hurdle
   * Human annotation is not only costly but also subject to inconsistencies
     * annotators often have different preferences and may
     * lack the necessary contextual knowledge, which can lead to
-    * varied and inaccurate labels.
+    * varied and inaccurate labels
-* LLMs have emerged as a scalable alternative for annotating text data.
-However,
+* LLMs have emerged as a scalable alternative for annotating text data
-  * LLMs to do emotional speech data annotation without human supervision has yet to be thoroughly investigated.
-To address these problems,
+  * LLMs to do emotional speech data annotation without human supervision has yet to be thoroughly investigated
-* we apply GPT-4o to annotate a multimodal dataset collected from Friends, using
+* we apply GPT-4o to annotate a multimodal dataset collected from Friends
-  * only textual cues as inputs.
-By crafting
+  * only textual cues as inputs
   * structured text prompts, our methodology capitalizes on the knowledge
     * incorporating cross-validation and CoT reasoning to ensure consistent and accurate annotations
   * GPT-4o can generate accurate and contextually relevant annotations
-* we propose MELT, a multimodal emotion dataset fully annotated by GPT-4o.
+* we propose MELT, a multimodal emotion dataset fully annotated by GPT-4o
-* We fine-tune four self-supervised learning (SSL) backbones and assessing speech emotion recognition performance across emotion datasets.
+* We fine-tune four self-supervised learning (SSL) backbones and assess their speech emotion recognition performance across emotion datasets
   * SSL backbone frozen
-* our subjective experiments' resu: consistence performance improvement on SER
+* our subjective experiments': consistence performance improvement on SER

 # 1. Introduction

-* Recognizing human emotion and responding accordingly is a cornerstone of human-computer interaction [1].
+* Recognizing human emotion and responding accordingly
+  * a cornerstone of human-computer interaction [1].
 The progress made by
   * deep-learning-based emotion recognition <~ well-annotated datasets [2]
   * accurate and consistent annotation <~ multiple annotators and validation,
-  * significant costs limit dataset scale and diversity In addition, researches
+  * significant costs limit dataset scale and diversity
-  * : contextual knowledge is required to capture characters’ emotions [3, 4]
+  * contextual knowledge is required to capture characters’ emotions [3, 4]
-    Meanwhile, research [5] indicates that
   * individual preferences and cultural backgrounds [5]
-  * contextual understanding and individual preferences [should be] a primary factor in the selection of annotators.
+  * contextual understanding and individual preferences [should be] a primary factor in the selection of annotators
-  * Amazon Mechanical Turk (AMT), a widely used crowdsourcing platform for data
+  * Amazon Mechanical Turk (AMT), a widely used crowdsourcing platform
-    * lack of qualification tests to ensure annotators’ familiarity with the target samples.
-With the introduction of the OpenAI’s Generative
+    * lack of qualification tests
+      to ensure annotators’ familiarity with the target samples
-* GPT models and LLMs perform more complex tasks with scaling [6, 7, 8].
-Several
+* LLMs esp GPT perform more complex tasks with scaling [6, 7, 8]
-  * LLMs as annotators using existing datasets [9, 10].
-For instance,
+  * LLMs as annotators using existing datasets [9, 10]
-  * Gilardi+ [11]: that ChatGPT outperformed crowd workers by approximately 25%
+  * Gilardi+ [11]: ChatGPT outperformed crowd workers by approximately 25%
-    * intercoder agreement surpassing humans across all evaluated tasks.
-Due to
+    * intercoder agreement surpassing humans across all evaluated tasks
-  * these studies predominantly concentrate on text-based datasets.
-In the
+  * these studies predominantly concentrate on text-based datasets
-  * audio: WavCaps [12] utilized
+  * audio: WavCaps [12]
-    ChatGPT to compile large-scale, high-quality audio captions, further highlighting the potential of LLMs in generating reliable annots.
+    * ChatGPT to compile large-scale, high-quality audio captions, further highlighting the potential of LLMs in generating reliable annots
-    * facilitated by the use of tags describing the audio files that comprise WavCaps; thus,
+    * facilitated by the use of **tags** describing the audio files
-      ChatGPT did not introduce novel information, but rather reframed the in- formation provided by humans.
+      * ChatGPT did not introduce novel information, but rather reframed that provided by humans
-  * Pengi [13] introduces an Audio Language Model by reframing all audio tasks as text-generation tasks, which accepts an audio recording and a text prompt as inputs and subsequently outputs free-form text.
+  * Pengi [13] introduces an Audio Language Model by reframing all audio tasks as text-generation tasks, which accepts an audio recording and a text prompt as inputs and subsequently outputs free-form text
   * The SECap [14] framework utilizes the
-    LLaMA decoder to generate fluent and coherent captions describing emotional speech by leveraging QFormer embeddings.
-However, these approaches
+    LLaMA decoder to generate fluent and coherent captions describing emotional speech by leveraging QFormer embeddings
   * hE not only/but also
-    * rely on datasets with existing high-quality emotion annotations— which are
+    * rely on datasets with existing high-quality emotion annotations
       * limited in scale due to the high costs of collection— but also
-    * require additional audio features for LLM decoders to generate captions.
+    * require additional audio features for LLM decoders to generate captions
-  * ? the potential of LLMs to automatically annotated audio datasets with captions without any human labor, solely leveraging their contextual understanding, remains relatively underexplored, highlighting a gap in the
+  * ? the potential of LLMs to automatically annotated audio datasets
+    * captions without any human labor, solely leveraging LLM's contextual understanding
 * GPT-4o: Trained on an extensive corpus of web-sourced data [8, 15], frontier
-  * encode knowledge regarding culturally significant content.
+  * encode knowledge regarding culturally significant content
-  * especially for widely popular media, such as “Friends”.
+  * especially for widely popular media, such as “Friends”
   * We consider
-    the vast corpus of internet data that the model has been trained upon as an implicit “collective knowledge base”, reflecting the shared understanding and engagement of a broad audience.
+    the vast corpus of internet data that the model has been trained upon as an implicit “collective knowledge base”, reflecting the shared understanding and engagement of a broad audience
-  * We exploit this knowledge to re-annotate MELD –
+  * We exploit this knowledge to re-annotate MELD
-    * MELD: a multimodal dataset derived from “Friends”.
+    * MELD: a multimodal dataset derived from “Friends”
 * we propose
-  the Multimodal Emotion-Lines Dataset Labeled with LLM ContexT Knowledge (MELT) extending GPT-4o’s annotation capabilities from text-only emotion data to multimodal data by leveraging its embedded knowledge.
+  the Multimodal Emotion-Lines Dataset Labeled with LLM ContexT Knowledge (MELT) extending GPT-4o’s annotation capabilities from text-only emotion data to multimodal data by leveraging its embedded knowledge
   * experiments indicate that MELT aligns more closely with human preferences, as evidenced by subjective evaluations.
 Furthermore,
-  * models trained on MELT exhibit improved generalization and robustness across different speech emotion recognition (SER) datasets, ie LLMs’ potential for tasks that extend beyond conventional text-based approaches.
+  * models trained on MELT exhibit improved generalization and robustness across different speech emotion recognition (SER) datasets, ie LLMs’ potential for tasks that extend beyond conventional text-based approaches
-  * ie LLMs in creating scalable and efficient annotation pipelines, while also
+  * ie LLMs in creating scalable and efficient annotation pipelines
     * ability to address complex contextual tasks.
-* To the best of our knowledge, this work is the first to explore GPT models as annotators for multimodal emotion data, leveraging insights from the knowledge it has assimilated in its training.
+* To the best of our knowledge, this work is the first to explore GPT models as annotators for multimodal emotion data, leveraging insights from the knowledge it has assimilated in its training
 * contributions is as follows:
-  * a context-aware automatic annotation method using GPT-4o, with consistent emotional tone across samples, resulting in the MELT, which outperforms MELD, the human-labeled counterpart.
+  * a context-aware automatic annotation method using GPT-4o, with consistent emotional tone across samples, resulting in the MELT, which outperforms MELD, the human-labeled counterpart
   * a prompting framework with
     cross-validation and Chain-of-thoughts (CoT) reasoning
-    for multimodal emotion annotation.
+    for multimodal emotion annotation
   * A significant reduction in costs (≤ $10) to achieve high-quality annots

 # 2. Methodology, focusing on prompting framework